ProjectQ-Framework/ProjectQ/docs/tutorials.rst

     python -m pip install --user projectq

+Since version 0.6.0, ProjectQ is available as pre-compiled binary wheels in addition to the traditional source package.
+These wheels should work on most platforms, provided that your processor supports AVX2 instructions.
+Should you encounter any troubles while installation ProjectQ in binary form, you can always try tom compile the project manually as described below.
+You may want to pass the `--no-binary projectq` flag to Pip during the installation to make sure that you are downloading the source package.

-or, alternatively, `clone/download <https://github.com/projectq-framework>`_ this repo (e.g., to your /home directory) and run
+Alternatively, you can also `clone/download <https://github.com/projectq-framework>`_ this repository (e.g., to your /home directory) and run

 .. code-block:: bash